Estimating Vaccine-Induced Mortality, Part 3: Q&A and the Million Dollar Bounty

 Before going much further, I'd like to say the following:

-I am more certain that my arguments are factually correct than I am that the truth is that there are in the ballpark of 400 deaths per million doses.
+I am more certain that my arguments are factually correct than I am that there are in the ballpark of 400 deaths per million doses.
 There will always be noise in data, and there may be explanations we haven't yet worked out.
 In this case, they need to be worked out.
 The Precautionary Principle is under threat, and the potential damage that represents goes far beyond the damage done by SARS-CoV-2.
 I'm working on a problem that concerns me, and that I feel should concern every humanitarian.

 My second article includes modeling that could be slightly improved, but I didn't take further steps because I could see that those improvements I had in mind would have minimal effects.
 There is also a great deal of need to sort out the distinction between nations that saw huge case waves after vaccination, and those that saw rises in mortality.